Neyzoter/TestScript/linux/README.md

 * **scpdown.sh**

-  scp down load file from remote server.
+  Scp down load file from remote server.

 * **scpup.sh**

-  scp up load file to remote server.
+  Scp up load file to remote server.

 * **auto_install**

-  auto-install is a auto-installing scripts-set, which is convenient to install our project.
+  Auto-install is a auto-installing scripts-set, which is convenient to install our project.